 For most steel alloys, phase transition between ferritic and austenitic phases goes along with transformation induced strains.
 In dilatometer experiments these show as characteristic jumps in strain over temperature curves.
-The height of the jumps varies with temperature and naturally with the phase combinations.
+The height of the jumps varies with temperature and with phase combination.
 This information about the jumps can serve as input for the new material formulation as tabular data in parameter PTEPS.
-As Figure 6 (left) demonstrates the new material can capture these jumps between different dilatometer curves for the individual phases.
+As Figure 4 (left) demonstrates, the new material can capture these jumps between different dilatometer curves for the individual phases.

-Figure 6: The effect of transformation induced strains: Dilatometer experiment on the left, the effect of different time step sizes and the parameter DTEMP on the right.
+Figure 4: The effect of transformation induced strains: Dilatometer experiment on the left, the effect of different time step sizes and the parameter DTEMP on the right.

-Different coefficients of thermal expansion for the phases and transformation induced strains add significant non-linearities with respect to the temperature to the material.
+Different coefficients of thermal expansion for the phases and transformation induced strains add significant non-linearities with respect to the temperature to the system.
 Welding simulations usually feature locally extremely high temperature rates and temperature gradients due to the high power input of the applied weld sources.
 Therefore, using a reasonably large time step with respect to simulation time will lead to a temperature increase of several hundred Kelvin at some nodes within one time step.
-The strain results for one rapidly heated element are shown in Figure 6 on the right.
+The strain results for one rapidly heated element are shown in Figure 4 on the right.
 The obtained curves for a large time step (B) and a very small time step (C) deviate significantly.
 Therefore, a parameter DTEMP has been added, that represents the temperature increase within one time step that still shows acceptable results.
 In case that during the material evaluation at an integration point a higher temperature rise is detected, a sub-cycling procedure is invoked assuming a constant temperature rate.
-The quality of the strain results can be significantly improved by this approach as curve (A) shows.
-As the sub-cycling is only done at certain regions, the simulation time is only mildly affected for realistic examples.
+The quality of the strain results can be significantly improved by this approach as curve (A) shows, whereas the simulation time is only mildly affected for realistic examples.